 It’s time for another Link Fest!

-This is Part 3 of my ‘Books that have changed my life series’ (you can read the first edition here and the second edition here).
+This is Part 4 of my ‘Books that have changed my life series’ (you can catch up on previous parts here).
 In this series I share with you books that I have read that I truly think are life-changing and highly recommend.

 In this edition I’m sharing some more life-changing reads, ranging from books about business, to habits, to surrender and courage.

 It’s time for the first Link Fest of 2018!

 This edition includes articles on living an extraordinary ordinary life, setting intentions and goals for the new year, creating a give back policy, simple self-care tips, unravelling the new year, plus my favourite things from last year and lots more.

 I could have written a huge post on how 2017 unfolded for me and the things I learnt, but instead I’ve decided to do something a little bit different… Inspired by this list by Danielle LaPorte I’m sharing 16 of the best things I did in 2017.
 From little things, to bigger life-changing things, here’s some of the best things I did to make the most of the year (in no particular order)…

 1. I started the year with a 31 day yoga experiment — then decided to do yoga every day for an entire year, which I did.
 And I’m still going now.
 This practice has been life-changing and keeps me grounded no matter what’s going on in my life or how full my schedule is.
 I’ve written about this experiment here and here.